PawanRamaMali/Lux-AI/README.md

 Move - Move the unit in one of 5 directions, North, East, South, West, Center.
 Transfer - Send any amount of a single resource-type from a unit's cargo to another (start-of-turn) adjacent Unit, up to the latter's cargo capacity.
 Excess is returned to the original unit.

+### Cooldown

+CityTiles, Workers and Carts all have a cooldown mechanic after each action.
+Units and CityTiles can only perform an action when they have < 1 Cooldown.

+At the end of each turn, after Road have been built and pillaged, each unit's Cooldown decreases by 1 and further decreases by the level of the Road the unit is on at the end of the turn.
+CityTiles are not affected by road levels and cooldown always decreases by 1.
+The minimum Cooldown is 0.

+After an action is performed, the unit’s Cooldown will increase by a Base Cooldown.